 In the late afternoon we continue our scenic drive along the Otago Peninsula to the Royal Albatross Centre to visit the only mainland breeding colony of Royal Albatross in the world.
 We will take a tour of the centre, watch a David Attenborough film and take a guided walk with a ranger around the colony.
 (Overnight Dunedin) BL

 Day 14: Thursday 18 November, Dunedin – Puketoi – Ranfurly – Oamaru

 - Moeraki Boulders (time-permitting)

-We continue to Clachanburn Station located 164km north of Dunedin on the dry rough plain of Maniototo in Central Otago.
+After exploring Dunedin Botanic Garden, we continue to Clachanburn Station located 164km north of Dunedin on the dry rough plain of Maniototo in Central Otago.
 This 4.5 acre rambling country garden, developed by Jane Falconer, is recognised as a NZ Garden of National Significance.
 The garden developed around the stream which flows through the heart of the property, and the original plantings of the 1930s.
 Lawns and borders roll gracefully away from the house to two large ponds with rugged hills to one side and the distant mountains beyond.
 An arching natural stone bridge, and a boat shed on the lower pond are special features.
 Central Otago enjoys brilliant autumn colours.
 The gardens feature many deciduous trees – maples, rowans, poplars and willows.
 Shrubs that colour well include many viburnums, cornus and spireas.